 - Sync layer — monitoring supplier stock and price every few minutes and writing changes back to eBay before a buyer can purchase a dead SKU.

-- Profit defence layer — repricing against eBay competitors while respecting a margin floor, and flagging listings where margin has compressed below threshold.
+- Profit defense layer — repricing against eBay competitors while respecting a margin floor, and flagging listings where margin has compressed below threshold.

 If the tool you're evaluating only handles the first two layers, you're going to spend the back half of every week firefighting cancellations and stockout penalties.
 That's the core reason we built Ecomli around all four layers from day one.